 - Loss of consciousness

-If you or someone you know has any of these symptoms, call for medical help right away.
+If you or someone you know has any of these symptoms, call for emergency medical services right away.
 Brain tissue without blood flow dies quickly.
+Early care can decrease damage.

 The doctor will do a physical exam and look for muscle weakness, visual and speech problems, and movement difficulty.
 If possible, you will be asked about your symptoms and medical history.
 Your doctor may use a CT scan or MRI scan of the brain to confirm a stroke or rule out other conditions.